udibr/UbiquityStoreManager/README.markdown

 ![parseLogs screenshot](http://stuff.lhunath.com/shots/shot.1368550601.png)

-To use the script, just run it (with PWD set to the location of the script or after copying its `bashlib` dependency into `PATH`), feeding it the ubiquity log over `STDIN`:
+To use the script, just run it (while in the directory of the script or after copying its `bashlib` dependency into `PATH`), feeding it the ubiquity log over `STDIN`:

     ./parseLogs < myapp.logs